Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

 Then for any $f\in C(X)$,

-\end{theorem} Employing the estimate we obtained in Theorem \ref{main estimate}, we give an improvement on the result stated in Theorem \ref{polynomial rigidity} replacing $T$ by a continuous map and condition (\ref{PR}) by an average form.
-Precisely, \begin{theorem} With the same assumptions as Problem \ref{rigid problem}, if for each $g\in\mathcal{F}$ there is a $\delta>0$ and a sequence $\{n_{j}\}_{j=1}^{\infty}$ of positive integers satisfying
+\end{theorem} Employing the estimate we obtained in Theorem \ref{main estimate}, we improve the above theorem to the following. \begin{theorem} With the same assumptions as Problem \ref{rigid problem}, if $T$ is a continuous map and for each $g(x)\in\mathcal{F}$, there are sequences $\{h_{j}\}_{j=1}^{\infty}$ and $\{n_{j}\}_{j=1}^{\infty}$ of positive integers with